Eyiniola/Tomi-tour/README.md

 Once that is done you can either go back to the booking page then go home or just close the app

 This is the link to the web app  https://tomi-tour.onrender.com

+If you want to run it locally you would run the flask application which is app.py with python app.py for windows or python3 app.py for Mac